otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       Messages, she creates a "Prekey Publication message", as defined in [Prekey Publication Message](#prekey-publication-message) section.
-   1. If she wants to ask for storage information, she creates a "Storage Information Request message", as defined in [Storage Information Request Message](#storage-information-request-message) section.
+   1. If she wants to ask for storage information, she creates a "Storage Information Request message", as defined in the [Storage Information Request Message](#storage-information-request-message) section.
 1. Attaches the corresponding `msg` to the DAKE-3 message, and sends it.